 You are most likely already a leadership expert to someone.

 Each of us has a leadership community – people we influence and are influenced by; people we’re responsible for and who are responsible for us.
 Some of our leadership communities are large and some are small.
 As we grow, our communities grow as well.

 But regardless of the size of your leadership community or platform, it is almost certain that someone looks to you for influence.
 This means you are an “expert” to them.
 If you are a supervisor, your leadership expertise probably influences your subordinates more than another other person’s.
 The same can be said if you are the parent of young children.
 If you operate a business, at some level you are an expert to your customers.
 If you write or blog, you influence your readers.
 If you interact with, instruct, or teach others, you are an expert to them.
 Friends who value your advice on anything at all (including leadership) consider you an expert enough to ask.

 A title does not make a leader.

 Just because people don’t introduce you as a “leadership expert” doesn’t mean you can’t be one.
 John Maxwell says that everything rises and falls on leadership.
 That means no matter what title you hold or what profession you’re in, you are also in the leadership business.
 Very few people are solely leadership specialists.
 Virtually all of the high profile leadership experts are considered as such because of knowledge, skill or experience in a certain industry or organization.
 So whether you are in psychology, fitness, or anything else, succeeding in that field makes you a leader.
-Taking the opportunity to share your knowledge or experience with others makes you an expert.
+Taking the opportunity to develop and share your knowledge and experience with others makes you an expert.

 Leadership is a journey, not a destination.